hickey/puppet-ci-testing/README.md

 takes to detect that puppet is not applying catalogs and to track down where in the code base the syntax error has been introduced.

-To create the Git hook, one simply needs to create file <module>/.git/hooks/pre-commit as an executable (i.e. chmod 755) with the following content:
+To create the Git hook, one simply needs to execute 'check_file_syntax --init'.
+This command will create the pre-commit hook if it does not exist.
+If one already exists, it will need to be removed or one can manually add the following line to .git/hooks/pre-commit.

 ````
-check_file_syntax --git-hook || (echo "^[[1m^[[31mpuppet-ci-testing gem is not installed^[[0m" && exit 1)
+check_file_syntax --git-hook || (echo 'puppet-ci-testing gem is not installed' && exit 1)
 ````

-All that is really needed is the first half (up to the double pipe).
-The second half will alert you that the puppet-ci-testing gem is not installed and fail the commit attempt.
-It should be also noted that the ^[ are actual escape control codes (i.e. 0x1B).
-In most editors these can be entered by pressing control-V followed by control-[.
-You could leave the echoed text as "puppet-ci-testing gem is not installed" and get the non-colorized text.

 ## puppet_unittest_workflow Usage